 If a C-Wire is not installed then your options are:

 1. Hardwire a C-Wire Directly or Indirectly

-This requires running cabling directly from your HVAC unit to your thermostat which is possibly a complex task as the wiring is already embedded in the walls.
+This requires running cabling directly from your HVAC unit to your thermostat.
+This can possibly be a complex task as the wiring is already embedded in the walls.

 Alternatively, Fast-Stat has a product which allows you to wirelessly connect a C-wire while providing a constant source of power for the thermostat.
 Definitely worth a look.

 Includes a sender embedded in the wall behind the thermostat and a receiver installed at your furnace.
-Works for distances up to 300ft and no batteries required
+Works for distances up to 300ft and no batteries are required.

 2. Install a C-Wire Transformer

 Possibly a cheap fix that will work for some people.
 Essentially, you utilize a C-wire transformer which is plugged into an AC outlet close to the thermostat and you run a cable up into the device.
 You can cover over the wiring with a concealer.